Hank Aaron Project

 What does the Ship Café have to do with baseball?!
 How else did fans get ahold of their 1913 Venice Tigers schedule doubloons!

 There will be a weirdness to the trip, as is tautologically true of all things Venice, but the weirdness will not emanate from the sights, the sounds, or even the smells.
 Now the weirdness will be my dad joining me, unmistakably, at every step.
 It will be his weirdness, once off-putting but now sufficiently missed as to turn the unwanted to welcome and the foreign to familiar.
-Steeped in his memory, this New Venice will offer me what it offered the Tigers, neither errand nor detour but second home.
+Steeped in his memory, this New Venice will offer me what it offered the Tigers, neither errand nor detour but—for however long it lasts—Home.

 Author’s Note: This article is dedicated to my father, Nelson Schwartz (1947-2020) and his special love of all things Venice.